DangerousPixel/pc-information-collector/README.md

-# 🖥️ System Information Collector - The Geeky SysAdmin's Best Friend!
+# 🖥️ System Information Collector

 ## What is this?